 Enamel: The white outermost layer of each tooth, comprised mostly of the mineral calcium phosphate, is one of the hardest organic substances in the world — the equivalent of crystal rock!

-Dentin: Underneath the enamel is the dentin, a hard tissue harboring network of microscopic tubes.
+Dentin: Underneath the enamel is the dentin, a hard tissue harboring a network of microscopic tubes.
 These tubes are supply lines for the nutrients your teeth need to stay healthy.

 Pulp: The soft, spongy innermost layer of the tooth is alive with blood vessels and nerves.
 It is our job as a dentist and your job as a patient to preserve the outer tooth so the inner tooth remains protected at all costs!